pnavarrc/howto-git-bisect/README.md

-# How to use `git bisect`
+# How to Use `git bisect`

-Find the change that introduced a bug in your code.
+> Find the change that introduced a bug in your code.

-The `git bisect` command helps you to find which change introduced a bug in your code.
+The [`git bisect`](https://git-scm.com/docs/git-bisect) command helps you to find which change introduced a bug in your code.
 It’s easy and quick, but most people don’t know about it.

-## The problem
+## The Problem

 You notice that in the most recent commit (let’s say `4a4e`), a feature is not working, and you remember than at some point in the past (let’s say commit `f8a4`) is was working just fine.
 The task is to find out which commit introduced the bug.

-## How does it work?
+## The Solution: Git Bisect

 Git uses the [bisection algorithm](https://en.wikipedia.org/wiki/Bisection_method) to help you search the offending commit.
 To start, you need to mark a `bad` commit and a `good` commit, git will checkout a commit in the middle for you to test.
 Then you mark it either as `good` or `bad`, and then the process starts again.